 Let your middle schooler pick out some words, phrases, sentences, or images on their own before starting a discussion (i.e., looking up new vocabulary).
-This allows them to connect with the material better than if you had provided all of those things beforehand.
+This allows them to connect with the material better than if you had provided everything beforehand.

-Another way to do buddy reading would be for each buddy to take turns being the leader of each chapter, so they both get to practice leading their own readings as well as following someone else’s lead.
+Another way to do buddy reading would be for each buddy to take turns being the leader of each chapter, so they both get to practice leading their own readings and following someone else’s lead.

 You can read aloud together or read separately and come together to discuss what you’ve read at a later date.

 - Reading for school will be easier because your tween can discuss any areas that cause confusion.